 kic cars can be collected from kic Penneshaw Service Centre.
 If you’re planning to hire a car on the mainland, kic also has hire cars at kic Cape Jervis Service Centre.
 Some Kangaroo Island roads are unsealed and hiring restrictions apply.

 You can buy fuel on Kangaroo Island at most of the larger towns.
-LPG (gas) is available at Kingscote and Penneshaw.
+LPG (gas) is only available at Kingscote.
 Ensure you have a full tank before you head off for the day.
-Remember that petrol stations operate on island time and many close around 6pm.
+Remember that petrol stations operate on Island time and many close around 6pm.
 Check out our interactive map for fuel station locations.

 Explore Kangaroo Island by car.
 There are 1,600 kilometres of roads to follow through the major towns.
 Most of Kangaroo Island’s main roads are sealed, particularly those connecting Penneshaw, American River, Parndana, Flinders Chase and Kingscote.

 You’ll find secluded beaches, wildlife and wind-eroded rock faces.
 Set up camp for the night and fall asleep to the sound of the ocean’s crashing waves.